 Framingham Heart Study

-The Framingham Heart Study is a project of Boston University & the National Heart, Lung, & Blood Institute.
-It is world renowned for its epidemiological studies of cardiovascular disease and risk factors.
-While at Boston Medical Center, cardiology fellows have the unique opportunity to participate in this landmark cardiovascular study.
+The Framingham Heart Study, a collaborative project between Boston University and the National Heart, Lung, and Blood institute, is globally recognized for its groundbreaking epidemiological research on cardiovascular disease and its risk factors.
+During their time at Boston Medical Center, cardiology fellows have the opportunity to contribute to this landmark study, furthering their expertise in cardiovascular research.

 For more information, please refer to the Framingham Heart Study website.